magneland/git-rails-database-branch-hook/README.md

 Alternatively, you can clone this repository to your computer then symlink the `post-checkout` file into the `.git/hooks` directory of each of your projects.
 This allows you to manage the file in one place and be able to easily pull down updates.

+## Global Installation

+Download the `post-checkout` file into the `.git_template/hooks` directory of your home directory.
+Be sure to keep the `post-checkout` name to match Git's expectations.

+Alternatively, you can clone this repository to your computer then symlink the `post-checkout` file into the `.git_template/hooks` directory of your home directory.
+This allows you to manage the file in one place and be able to easily pull down updates.

+For each of your projects, call: `git init`

+Verify that the hook is installed here: `ls -l .git/hooks`

 # Support

 Only PostgreSQL and MySQL databases are currently supported.